A selection of primary and secondary source documents relevant to the history of the anarchist political tradition in Australia.

 - Anarchist Libertarian Self Management Workshop Conference, advertisement, Woroni, 1974.

-- The Organisational Platform of the Federation of Australian Anarchists, FAAB No. 3, Jan-Feb 1975.
-Text available thanks to Takver’s Initiatives.
+- The Organisational Platform of the Federation of Australian Anarchists, FAAB No. 3, Jan-Feb 1975. as reproduced in Anarchism in Australia.
+An Anthology, Bob James (ed.), 1986, and transcribed by Takver.

 - The Split – a Monash Anarchist Perspective, FAAB No. ?
 1976.
 Text online thanks to Takver’s Initiatives.